thorerismann/clr-landscape/README.md

-# clr-landscape
+# CLR-Landscape Model

-Simple Coffee Leaf Rust model
+**Simple Coffee Leaf Rust (CLR) Model**

-This project was created for the graduate seminar in Economics of Biodiversity course at the University of Bern.
+*Created for the graduate seminar in Economics of Biodiversity at the University of Bern.*

-The goal of this project is to explore how changing likelihoods in CLR dispersal impact output and how this can be related to both choice of inputs to increase coffee reistance and to changing weather patterns.
-This is accomplished with a python model that allows one to adjust the cost of each plant, its maximum berry production, its resistance to infection, and weather impacts on CLR propogation.

-The nlmpy package is used to generate a neutral landscape model of a coffee/forest matrix that is common for smallholder coffee farmers.
-Each coffee grid cell is assigned a number of coffee plants and infection randomly starts in two coffee plants in adjascent grid cells.
-The model runs for 365 days, at which point it is assumed the owner harvests the berries and uses fungicide to remove the CLR for the start of next year's growth.

-The data folder contains the data from sample runs testing some parameter combinations to test the robustness of the model.
-The figures folder contains the figures needed to visualize this data.

-See the main paper here: :)

-Thi following packages are required:
-- nlmpy
+This project simulates the spread of Coffee Leaf Rust (CLR) across a patchwork landscape of coffee and non-coffee cells.
+It allows the user to explore how weather patterns and plant resistance parameters affect infection rates and final coffee yields.

+## Overview

+1. **Neutral Landscape Generation**
+   Uses the `nlmpy` package to create a patchwork of coffee (True) and non-coffee (False) cells in a grid.
+2. **Plant and Infection Dynamics**
+   Each coffee cell hosts a specified number of coffee plants.
+An initial infection starts in two adjacent coffee plants.
+The model then progresses day by day, allowing infection to spread within and between cells based on weather conditions and plant parameters.
+3. **Harvest and Returns**
+   After 365 days, the model calculates the total coffee berry yield and writes outputs (including intermediate infection maps and daily infection stats) to the `data/` directory.

+## Required Packages

-- numpy
+- **nlmpy**
-- pandas
+- **numpy**
-- seaborn
+- **pandas**
+- **seaborn** (recommended for plotting results)
+- **numba** (optional, but recommended to optimize some dependencies)

-*Note: it is recomended to install numba and numpy via conda-forge channel prior to installing nlmpy as some of the package dependencies did not load correctly without this.*
+> **Note:** It is often helpful to install `numba` and `numpy` via the `conda-forge` channel prior to installing `nlmpy`, because some dependencies may not load correctly otherwise.

+## Usage

+1. **Install Dependencies**
+   - Recommended approach (e.g., via Conda):
+     ```bash
+     conda create -n clr_env python=3.9 -y
+     conda activate clr_env
+     conda install -c conda-forge numpy numba
+     pip install nlmpy pandas seaborn
+     ```
+2. **Run the Script**
+   - Place this script in a directory with a `data/` folder (for saving outputs).
+   - Execute:
+     ```bash
+     python clr_landscape.py
+     ```
+   - Results (CSV files for daily infection stats and final returns) will appear in the `data/` folder.

+3. **Analyze and Plot**
+   - Use `seaborn` or any other plotting library to visualize outputs in Jupyter notebooks or Python scripts.
+   - Sample figures can be found in the `figures/` folder.

+## Main Paper

+A more detailed discussion of the model and results is in the accompanying paper in this repository.

+---